fbpx

 The goal of our financial aid program is to provide access to those who qualify for need-based financial aid and may not be able to otherwise afford to attend.
 (Merit scholarships are also available to eligible students.)

-Need-based financial aid is determined by School and Student Service for Financial Aid (SSS) and by Cheshire Academy’s Financial Aid Committee.
+Need-based financial aid is determined by Clarity and by Cheshire Academy’s Financial Aid Committee.
 The Admission Committee, comprised of Admission Officers and faculty, first makes a decision on whether or not a student is admissible based on their admission application.
 The Financial Aid Committee is then responsible for financial aid decisions for accepted students and allocates awards based on a family’s demonstrated need.
 Please know that Cheshire Academy is not able to provide aid to all qualified applicants, and, unfortunately, some may be placed on a waitlist or even denied financial aid.

-Cheshire Academy works with School and Student Services (SSS) for Financial Aid.
-SSS uses a formula to compute a family’s estimated contribution to an independent school education.
-The Office of Financial Aid at Cheshire Academy considers the SSS recommendation and then conducts a more in-depth evaluation that includes a review of both 2020 and 2021 tax returns.
-While we ask families to estimate the 2022 tax information in the financial aid application process, awards are not final until the 2022 federal tax return is submitted to SSS.
+Cheshire Academy works with Clarity for Financial Aid.
+Clarity uses a formula to compute a family’s estimated contribution to an independent school education.
+The Office of Financial Aid at Cheshire Academy considers the Clarity recommendation and then conducts a more in-depth evaluation that includes a review of both 2021 and 2022 tax returns.
+While we ask families to estimate the 2023 tax information in the financial aid application process, awards are not final until the 2023 federal tax return is submitted to Clarity.

 Tuition for 2023-2024